-Sound levels for all sources are unweighted and given in dB re $1 \mu$ Pa.
-Non-impulsive sounds are in the form of mean maximum root mean square (RMS) sound pressure level (SPL) as it is more conservative than cumulative sound exposure level (SELCUM) or peak SPL for these activities.
+Sound levels for all sources are unweighted and given in dB re 1μ Pa.
+Nonimpulsive sounds are in the form of mean maximum root mean square (RMS) sound pressure level (SPL) as it is more conservative than cumulative sound exposure level (SEL) or peak SPL for these activities.
+Impulsive sound sources are in the form of SEL for a single strike.